South Korea says North Korean soldiers headed to Ukraine – DW – 10/18/2024

 Kremlin spokesperson Dmitry Peskov described the claims as "another piece of fake news" during a news conference last week, according to Russian media.

-Ukraine, however, says, some North Korean officers are already on the ground in Russian-occupied parts of Ukraine.
+Ukraine, however, says that some North Korean officers are already on the ground in Russian-occupied parts of Ukraine.

 "They are preparing on their land 10,000 soldiers," he added.